-Car Outlet provided support for 1 repossession transaction.
-This support consisted of a sheet detailing the journal entries completed for the sale and repossession of a vehicle.
-The journal entries provided showed that Car Outlet, Inc. had not borne the burden of the tax on this transaction.
-Also, the documentation provided for this transaction did not reflect that the tax found to be worthless and uncollectible had been charged off as bad debt on Car Outlet's books and records in accordance with generally accepted accounting principles.
+Car Outlet AC LLC provided the journal entries for 1 repossession transaction.
+However, the journal entries were provided for a related company, Car Outlet Inc. The journal entries provided did not show that Car Outlet Inc. had borne the burden of the tax.
+(See 86 Ill.
+Adm.
+Code 130.1501a)2).
+Also, the Car Outlet Inc. journal entries did not reflect that the tax found to be worthless and uncollectible had been charged off as bad debt on Car Outlet's books and records in accordance with generally accepted accounting principles.
 Also the documentation provided for this transaction did not show that the tax had been claimed as a deduction pursuant to section 166 of the Internal Revenue Code on the income tax return filed by Level 6 Corp.
-[Car Outlet's ultimate parent and the principal filing entity for the federal consolidated income tax return] (See 86 Ill.
+[Car Outlet AC's ultimate parent and the principal filing entity for the federal consolidated income tax return] (See 86 Ill.
 Adm.
 Code 130.1960 d) 3) A)."